 HERE: Heritage Reflections 2025

-HERE is a seminar for new and experienced heritage professionals.
+HERE: Heritage Reflections is a seminar for new and experienced heritage professionals.
 The aim is to bring professionals together in order to stimulate knowledge exchange and innovation.
-HERE is on 10 November in Wereldmuseum Amsterdam.
+HERE is an initiative of the Mondriaan Fund.
+The last edition of HERE was on 10 November 2025 in Wereldmuseum Amsterdam.

-Together with Wereldmuseum Amsterdam, the Mondriaan Fund is organising a new edition of HERE: Heritage Reflections.
-This edition will focus on the theme of restitution.
+Together with Wereldmuseum Amsterdam, the Mondriaan Fund is organised a new edition of HERE: Heritage Reflections on Monday 10 November 2025.
+This edition focused on the theme of restitution.

-With: Amal Alhaag (curator & researcher), Raul Balai (visual artist & curator), Marieke van Bommel (general director at Wereldmuseum), Dr. Ndubuisi C. Ezeluomba (Curator of African Arts, Virginia Museum of Fine Arts, United States), Camiel de Kom (Digital Heritage Coach at Colonial Collections Consortium), Sebastian Koudijzer (visual artist & curator), Eelco van der Lingen (director of the Mondriaan Fund), Leandro Matthews Cascon (research fellow at NIAS), Wayne Modest (content director at Wereldmuseum), Paul Wolff Mitchell (researcher, Pressing Matter), Manuwi C. Tokai (artist and initiator of the memorial altar), CATPC artists Ced’art Tamasala, Matthieu Kasiama and Mbuku Kimpala, Paul Voogt (curator at the Mission Museum Steyl), and Cindy Zalm (Head of Realisation at Wereldmuseum).
+Participant speakers were Amal Alhaag (curator & researcher), Raul Balai (visual artist & curator), Lizzy Bakker (Head of Exhibitions Naturalis), Marieke van Bommel (general director at Wereldmuseum), Max Caspers (Head of Collections Management at Naturalis), Dr. Ndubuisi C. Ezeluomba (Curator of African Arts, Virginia Museum of Fine Arts, United States), Camiel de Kom (Digital Heritage Coach at Colonial Collections Consortium), Sebastian Koudijzer (visual artist & theatre maker), Aram Lee (artist), Leandro Matthews Cascon (research fellow at NIAS), Wayne Modest (content director at Wereldmuseum), Paul Wolff Mitchell (researcher, Pressing Matter), Manuwi C. Tokai (artist and initiator of the memorial altar), CATPC artists Ced’art Tamasala, Matthieu Kasiama and Mbuku Kimpala, Paul Voogt (curator at the Mission Museum Steyl), and Cindy Zalm (Head of Realisation at Wereldmuseum).

 Talk: “The Return of Balot”